bryangoodrich/full-stack-data-engineer/README.md

 1. Algorithms for analytics and dimensional modeling
 1. Data consumption, reporting, and dashboarding

+## Data Sets

+We will use a number of large data sets throughout this build.
+If you cannot use the full referenced data set, a sample amount will be included here.
+Simply copy it to your data folder and proceed accordingly.

 ### This is very MVP at the moment and will be updated regularly until version 1.0

 ###### version 0.1.0